-In response to a globally growing demand for ESG products, rating agencies as well as a host of other organizations such as financial companies, fintech firms, and nonprofits offer ESG analysis, scores, and research tools.
+In response to a globally growing demand for ESG products, rating agencies, ESG index providers as well as a host of other organizations such as financial companies, fintech firms, and nonprofits offer ESG analysis, scores, and research tools.
 The good news is that some of these tools are free.
+Tools like these can help you choose and fine-tune your ESG investment strategy.

 Let’s have a look at a few examples!